-- Student's achievement level and academic growth of the student, if applicable and available, on each state academic assessment; - When a student has been assigned, or has been taught for four or more consecutive weeks by, a teacher who does not meet applicable state certification or licensure requirements at the grade level and subject area in which the teacher has been assigned; - At the beginning of the school year, information regarding any state or local policy regarding student participation in mandated assessments by the state or the district.
-Parents/guardians have the right to opt the student out of such assessment, if applicable. - Information on each assessment required by the state or the district, where such information is available and feasible to report; and - No later than 30 days after the beginning of the school year, the school will inform parents/guardians of an English learner who is participating in, or has been identified for participation in, a program of English learning of (i) the reasons for the identification and need of placement in a language instructional education program; (ii) the child's level of English proficiency, how the level was assessed, and the status of the child's academic achievement; (iii) the methods of instruction used in the program, the methods of instruction used in other available programs, and the use of English and a native language in instruction; (iv) how the program will meet the educational strengths and needs of the child; (v) how the program will specifically help the child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation (vi) the specific exit requirements for the program, including the expected rate of transition from such program into classrooms not tailored for English learners; (vii) how the program meets the objectives of an IEP, if applicable; and (viii) information pertaining to parent/guardian rights.
+- Student's achievement level and academic growth of the student, if applicable and available, on each state academic assessment; - Information regarding any state or local policy regarding student participation in mandated assessments by the state or the district.
+Parents/guardians have the right to opt the student out of such assessment, if applicable. - Information on each assessment required by the state or the district, where such information is available and feasible to report; - No later than 30 days after the beginning of the school year, the school will inform parents/guardians of an English learner who is participating in, or has been identified for participation in, a program of English learning of (i) the reasons for the identification and need of placement in a language instructional education program; (ii) the child's level of English proficiency, how the level was assessed, and the status of the child's academic achievement; (iii) the methods of instruction used in the program, the methods of instruction used in other available programs, and the use of English and a native language in instruction; (iv) how the program will meet the educational strengths and needs of the child; (v) how the program will specifically help the child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation; (vi) the specific exit requirements for the program, including the expected rate of transition from such program into classrooms not tailored for English learners; (vii) how the program meets the objectives of an IEP, if applicable; and (viii) information pertaining to parent/guardian rights.